gempesaw/ruder/README.md

 could look like `{"data": "DELETE https://www.google.com" }`.

 The ruder server parses that payload into a viable request and return you the contents without the headers.
-Also, it just assumes that the body contents of your request are json, so good luck with that.
+If your payload is JSON, ruder will also set the `Content-Type` headers automatically on its own request.
+If it's not JSON, no `Content-Type` will be set, but in both cases you're free to set your own.

 ## development